martinuiga/mapsJsDraw/README.md

 1. Have a Google App API key
 2. Enable Google Maps Javascript API and Google Maps Static Maps API from the API Manager at https://console.developers.google.com
 3. Import Google Maps to your HTML file, make sure to also include the geometry library and use the function name "initialize" as the callback. (example below)
+4. Download "lib" and "dist" folders to your project
 4. Import "lib/maps.js" to your HTML file (example below)
 5. Assign correct values for the variable in the beginning of maps.js file.
 These are needed for he library to work correctly